 The candidate bears the cost of the recount if the result of the election is not changed.
+Candidates are required to pay the estimated actual costs of the recount to the county before the recount is conducted.
 If the candidate wins as a result of the recount, the costs are refunded to the candidate.

-The costs must be paid up front.
-The actual cost is not to exceed, \$0.25 per vote cast in precincts where a recount is requested with a maximum cost of \$2,500 per county.
+The estimated actual cost cannot exceed, \$0.25 per vote cast in precincts where a recount is requested with an overall maximum cost of \$2,500 per county.
 [A.C.A. §7-5-319]